-In the event that the enclosure must be opened in freezing conditions, use a narrow, pointed metallic object such as a screwdriver or chisel, along with a non-metallic device like a rubber mallet, to remove excessive ice buildup around the door and locking mechanism.
+In the event that the enclosure needs to be opened in freezing conditions, a narrow, pointed metallic object such as a screwdriver or chisel, along with a non-metallic device like a rubber mallet, may be used to remove excessive ice buildup around the door and locking mechanism.
 A commercial aerosol de-icer spray can be used to free up locks and latches if needed.
-Use protective gloves and safety glasses when applying de-icer sprays.